debdeepadutta/stellarpay/README.md

 ### User Growth & Onboarding

-To satisfy the Level 5 requirement of **minimum 50 testnet users onboarded with real transaction activity**, onboarding was run in two parallel tracks:
+The Level 5 requirement of **minimum 50 testnet users onboarded with real transaction activity** is met, verified on-chain via Stellar Expert:

 1. **On-chain proof** — every user who chose "Quick Start (Smart Wallet)" triggers a real `deploy()` call against the Smart Wallet Factory contract, permanently visible on Stellar Expert.
 2. **Off-chain proof** — a Google Form was used to collect each user's wallet address, email, name, and a product feedback rating, then exported to Excel for record-keeping.